HL7/cds-hooks-hl7-site/docs/hooks/patient-view/2023SepNormativeBallot/patient-view.md

 # `patient-view`

-!!! info "Sept 2023 Normative Ballot"
+!!! info "Sep 2023 Normative Ballot"
     This page defines a workflow [hook](../../specification/current/#hooks) for the purpose of providing clinical decision support using CDS Hooks.
 This is a **ballot** at the level of **[Normative](http://hl7.org/fhir/versions.html#std-processs)**.

 | Metadata | Value